top of page

 - That requires differentiation of traits, boundaries, and behaviors as similar or dissimilar in relation to 'otherness'

-- an entity is necessarily specified in relation or non-relation to other entities and categories of their properties
+- An entity is necessarily specified in relation or non-relation to other entities and categories of their properties

 - From a systems science perspective, that means differentiating one relational network, or system, from others